-On May 18, 2011, the Board received a response in opposition to the motion filed by the Environmental Law & Policy Center, Natural Resources Defense Council, Openlands, Friends of the Chicago River, Prairie Rivers Network and the Illinois Chapter of Sierra Club (Environmental Groups).
+On May 18, 2011, the Board received a response in opposition to the motion filed by the Environmental Law & Policy Center, Natural Resources Defense Council, Openlands, Friends of the Chicago River, Prairie Rivers Network and the Illinois Chapter of Sierra Club

+(Environmental Groups).
 As the motion is moot, the Board need not address the motion or response to the motion.

-On May 24, 2011, the Board received another motion from the IEPA asking that the Board stay this proceeding to allow the IEPA to develop an amendment to the proposal to address the USEPA's May 16, 2011 determination.
+On May 24, 2011, the Board received another motion from the IEPA asking that the Board stay this proceeding to allow the IEPA to develop an amendment to the proposal to address a May 16, 2011 United States Environmental Protection Agency (USEPA) determination.
 On May 31, 2011, the Environmental Groups filed a response to IEPA's motion agreeing that the Board should stay the proceeding.
-[The Board will insert a sentence or two reflecting the Board's decision on the IEPA stay request.]